-Also, if you are planning on making money from your Spotify playlists, artists will only want to pay to be on playlists that actually get them streams and playlist submission companies will prioritize playlists with active and engaged listeners.
+Also, suppose you are planning on making money from your Spotify playlists.
+In that case, artists will only want to pay to be on playlists that get them streams, and playlist submission companies will prioritize playlists with active and engaged listeners.

 Spotify Analytics: Stats & Streams Tracker

-To track your personal Spotify analytics, stats, and streams you need to connect a free app called Last FM to your Spotify account.
-Once connected, you will be able to track what you stream on the Spotify app, web player and any Spotify-connected device.
+Connect a free app called Last FM to your Spotify account to track your personal Spotify analytics, stats, and streams.
+Once connected, you can track what you stream on the Spotify app, web player, and any Spotify-connected device.

 What if you want to check the total amount Spotify streams for any individual song?